gcapes/git-course/_episodes/03-history.md

 ### Looking at differences

-We should reference some previous work in the introduction section.
+We should [reference some previous work][reference-previous-work] in the introduction section.
 Make the required changes, save both files but do not commit the changes yet.
 We can review the changes that we made using: